KedarAtkar/VPC/README.md

 # VPC
 AWS VPC with terraform.
 VPC has private and public subnet.
-Instance in private subnet can only be access via instance in public subnet.
+Instance in private subnet can only be accessed via instance in public subnet.